Introducing Nomads Home: Lexidy’s Work From Anywhere Platform – Go Borderless Today! 🗂✅🖥

 Moving to Italy with an Entrepreneur Visa

-Entrepreneurs can move to Italy under this visa if they invest a sizeable sum into the country.
+Entrepreneurs can move to Italy under this visa if you invest a sizable sum into the country.
 Italy created this visa to encourage foreign investment into the country.
 The main requirements include forming at least three jobs in Italy and investing a minimum of €500,000.

 To apply for this visa, you will need to have: